MariaDB/server/plugin/auth_gssapi/README.md

 CREATE USER usr1 IDENTIFIED WITH gssapi;
 ```

-If this syntax is used, realm part is used for comparison
+If this syntax is used, realm part is *not* used for comparison
 thus 'usr1@EXAMPLE.COM', 'usr1@EXAMPLE.CO.UK' and 'mymachine\usr1' will all identify as 'usr1'.

 #Login as GSSAPI user with command line clients